zendframework/zend-di/docs/book/cookbook/aot-guide.md

 ## 1. Create project and add zend-di

-For this guide will use an [expressive application](https://docs.zendframework.com/zend-expressive/) with zend-servicemanager as an example.
+For this guide will use an [expressive application](https://docs.zendframework.com/zend-expressive/) built from the skeleton with zend-servicemanager as IoC container.

 If you already set up a project with zend-di, you can skip this step.